jcdoll/paperbot/README.md

 ## paperbot
 Submit links, download papers.

-Intended for self-hosting and personal use on a network.
+Intended for personal use on a private network.
+Allows a single authorized user to easily access papers from multiple computers without repeated authentication.
+Sharing of documents with unauthorized users is strictly prohibited by most journals.

-Requires proxy-based access to scientific journals, commonly provided through an employer or academic institution.
+Assumes proxy-based access to scientific journals, commonly provided through an employer or academic institution.

 ## status
 Currently a non-functional side project.